 UK Mother and Baby Units - Google Map

 View UK Mother and Baby Units in a larger map.

 Please note that MBU staff changes might mean email addresses can change.
 Use the MBU telephone as prime contact in an emergency.
 Check the latest information from the Mother and Baby Unit website if supplied.

 What happens if there is no Mother and Baby Units nearby?

-There are currently no Mother and Baby Units (MBUs) in Wales or Northern Ireland.
+There are currently no Mother and Baby Units (MBUs) in North Wales or Northern Ireland.
 There are many parts of the country with no Mother and Baby Unit.
 Even where there are MBUs, there may not be a bed available.
 You may be admitted to a general psychiatric ward.
 If that happens, your partner or family will need to care for your baby.
 If you have nobody else who can look after your baby, social workers can find a temporary carer.
 This will only be until an MBU bed is available or until you are well enough to care for your baby yourself.
 You may choose to be admitted to a general ward if the nearest specialist MBU is far from your home.

 We're campaigning for more Mother and Baby Units - essential places of care for new mums experiencing severe mental illness.